MaxMax2016/max-vc/README.md

-# singing voice conversion based on latent f0
+# singing voice conversion without f0

 In this project, the reconstructed torchcrepe is used to extract audio encodec but not F0 to solve the problem of F0 explosion.